oliverwkim/oliverwkim.github.io/_posts/2021-05-05-Research-Tips.md

 * Install MathPix Tools to copy equations from PDFs into LaTeX.
 It can even handle handwritten text through optical character recognition (OCR).
 In terms of time, this must have the highest returns of any tip I can give.

-* **Berkeley-specific:** You can reserve a study carrel at Doe Library, where you can leave books and research materials.
+* **Berkeley-specific:**: You can reserve a study carrel at Doe Library, where you can leave books and research materials.
 This is especially useful for the first year history paper, so you don't have to lug a stack of books everywhere you go.
 Plus, they'll put a sticker with your name on it, so it guarantees a quiet space where you can work.

-* **Berkeley dev students**
+* **Berkeley dev students**: If you're going to the field for the summer, before you leave, make sure you get all Berkeley residency paperwork squared away.
+I have more info about this on my Busia tips page.

 ## Second Year
 * **Berkeley-specific**: In my view, one of Berkeley's "secret weapons" is the Undergrad Research Assistant Program (URAP).